 The fifth most taught foreign language in the world

-An additional 120 to 150 million non-native speakers have learned this language, including some in former Italian colonies in Africa (Libya and Eritrea).
-Likewise in South America, where thousands of Italian migrants formed a very strong physical and cultural presence as they settled in Argentina, Uruguay, Southern Brazil and Venezuela from the late 19th to the mid-20th century.
+An additional 120 to 150 million non-native speakers have learned this language.
+These non-native language speakers include people in former Italian colonies in Africa like Libya and Eritrea.
+Likewise, there is a strong Italian community in South America.
+This is due to the thousands of Italian migrants who formed a very strong physical and cultural presence there.
+These migrants settled in Argentina, Uruguay, Southern Brazil, and Venezuela from the late 19th to the mid-20th century.

-Italian Language Origins and Roots
+Origins and Roots of the Italian Language

 Italian Translation Services

 If you have a document, a website, a brochure or a video that you would like to translate to Italian, contact us to discuss your specific project translation needs.
 One of our friendly project managers will take your instructions and provide the best service possible.